TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendModules/CliScripts/Index.rst

 - using the TYPO3 command-line dispatcher based on Symfony Commands.

-- creating an Extbase command controller.
+- creating an Extbase command controller (deprecated since TYPO3 9).

 .. _cli-mode-dispatcher: